flokoe/bash-hackers-wiki/docs/syntax/pe.md

 `${PARAMETER+WORD}`

 This form expands to nothing if the parameter is unset or empty.
-If it is set, it does not expand to the parameter\'s value, **but to some text you can specify**:
+If it is set, it does not expand to the parameter's value, **but to some text you can specify**:

     echo "The Java application was installed and can be started.${JAVAPATH:+ NOTE: JAVAPATH seems to be set}"